INFO6105-Spring19/hyperparameter-db-project-db17/README.md

 ### ***Case 9***
-Find best model in each category with lowest logloss, mean class error
+Find best model in each category with lowest logloss, mean class error the output shows 7 different models with their models id and minimum logloss, mean class error
 ```mysql
 create view Logloss AS
 select distinct models.model_category,